ro4k9/ip/docs/README.md

-# Duke Chatbot
+# ⋆⁺₊⋆ ☾⋆⁺₊⋆ARTEMIS⋆⁺₊⋆ ☾⋆⁺₊⋆
-Duke chatbot is a java program that helps you to manage your tasks
+Artemis is a java program that helps you to manage your tasks

 ## Usage

-### `list` - displays a list of all tasks
+### `list` - display a list of all tasks

 Use this command when you want a list of all tasks you have added so far.